jeyefendi/js_closure/README.md

-# js_closure
-What is Closure?
+# What is Closure?
 How does it work?
+> that is a function inside another function